Evidence for subdominant multipole moments and precession in merging black-hole-binaries from GWTC-2.1: Results

-The evidence for precession is weaker than for higher multipoles.
-There are only three events which show any deviation from the expected noise distribution and, overall, the population distribution for $\rho_{p}$ is consistent with that expected from a non-precessing population.
-GW190412 has $\rho_{\mathrm{p}} = 3.0^{+1.6}_{-1.5}$ and $D_{\mathrm{JS}}^{\mathrm{p}} = 0.26$, both of which indicate evidence for precession in the system.
-While GW190814 has the second-largest precession SNR, $\rho_{\mathrm{p}} = 1.8^{+1.6}_{-1.2}$, the observed distribution is consistent with zero precession ($D_{\mathrm{JS}}^{\mathrm{p}} = 0.02$).
-There is marginal evidence that GW190915\_235702 has measurable precession, with $\rho_{p} = 1.5^{+2.4}_{-1.2}$ and $D_{\mathrm{JS}}^{\mathrm{p}} = 0.13$.
-We discuss these three events in more detail in the following Sections.
-For the other events, there is no evidence for precession.
-The lack of observable precession does not necessarily mean that most events in O3a have aligned-spins but rather it means that if the binaries were precessing, the imprint of precession on the observed signal is not strong enough to be observed with the current detector sensitivities.
+For the other events in GWTC-2.1, there is no evidence for precession since the inferred $\rho_{\mathrm{p}}$ is consistent with noise: $P_{\mathrm{p}} > 10\%$. \footnote{We note that two events, GW190602\_175927 and GW190924\_175927, have precession p-values $P_{\mathrm{p}} = 100\%$.
+The reason that these events have such high p-values is because the inferred $\rho_{\mathrm{p}}$ is significantly lower than expected.
+This arises because $\rho_p$ is calculated from an analysis incorporating both precession and higher harmonics, while the prior is generated from an analysis lacking both precession and higher harmonics.
+In both cases, the inclusion of higher harmonics significantly improves the estimate of the mass ratio and means that the prior distribution (of both mass ratio and $\rho_p$) is slightly different than the results of the precessing, higher-harmonic analysis.} The lack of observable precession does not necessarily mean that most events in GWTC-2.1 have aligned-spins but rather that if the binaries were precessing, the imprint of precession on the observed signal is not strong enough to be observed with the current detector sensitivities.

+Since GW190412, GW190814, GW190915\_235702, GW190519\_153544 and GW190929\_01214 all show at least some evidence for the (3, 3) multipole or precession, we discuss these events in more detail in Section~\ref{sec:individual_gws}.
+We also discuss GW190521 since is has the largest inferred in-plane spin of all events in GWTC-2.1.